stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 Matrix model = h.multiply(v);
 ```

-The projection-view and model matrices are then composed and loaded to the uniform buffer:
+The projection, view and model matrices are then composed and loaded to the uniform buffer:

 ```java
 Matrix m = matrix.multiply(model);